Spotifyd/spotifyd/README.md

 of the appkey.
 You can feel free to inspect this binary, or request your own appkey from spotify if you don't trust me.

+## Spotifyd says "Couldn't log in.", why?
+Spotifyd requires Spotify Premium.
+This is a requirement on all applications using libspotify unfortunately.
+If you have premium and it still doesn't work, and you are sure that you're typing the correct username and password, open an issue and I'll investigate this further.

 ## License
 The project is licensed under GPLv3 with the exception of the files audio.h, audio.c and alsa-audio.c that are from the libspotify examples.
 The function